-Section 9.12 of the Association’s Covenants, Conditions, and Restrictions (CC&R’s) provides homeowners with landscape maintenance guidance to keep each property in a “safe, clean and attractive condition.”
-Maintenance is to include, for example, “the proper seeding and consistent watering and mowing of lawns,” “the pruning…of all trees and shrubbery,” and “keeping lawn and garden areas…free of weeds and attractive.”
+Section 9.12 of the Association’s Covenants, Conditions, and Restrictions (CC&R’s) provides homeowners with landscape maintenance guidance.
+The standard is that each property should be maintained in a “safe, clean and attractive condition.”
+Upkeep is to include, for example, “the proper seeding and consistent watering and mowing of lawns,” “the pruning…of all trees and shrubbery,” and “keeping lawn and garden areas…free of weeds and attractive.”

-One task a homeowner may face in lawn care is restoring noticeably brown or bare areas (aka “bare spots”).
+One task a homeowner may face in lawn care is restoring noticeably brown or “bare spots”.
 Read ahead for tips to help you meet the community’s standard level of care for grass.

 - Bare spots are prone to occur over time in shady areas of your lawn or in areas of unhealthy soil.
 Pay attention to how shade falls in your yard throughout the day.
 This will help you predict where bare spots might develop.
 Many homeowners depend on professionals to help them maintain healthy soil, but there are also many resources available online and at the public library which can advise you how to create a nutrient-rich environment for your grass.